mijungkim-rakuten/multi-scale-cell-based/README.md

 # Multi-scale Cell-based Layout Representation for Document Understanding

 It will be open soon.
 Please wait for the time being.
+Any inquiries at mijung.a.kim@rakuten.com.